Restorative justice: In social work

 In social work cases, impoverished victims such as foster children are given the opportunity to describe their future hopes and make concrete plans to transition out of state custody in a group process with their supporters.
 In social justice cases, restorative justice is used for problem solving.

 In schools

-Restorative justice has also been implemented in schools.
-It uses a similar model to programs used by the criminal justice system.
+Restorative justice has been implemented in some schools.
+It uses a model similar to programs used by the criminal-justice system.
 Restorative practices can "also include preventive measures designed to build skills and capacity in students as well as adults".
-Some examples of preventive measures in restorative practices might include teachers and students devising classroom expectations together or setting up community building in the classroom.
-Restorative justice also focuses on justice as needs and obligations, expands justice as conversations between the offender, victim and school, and recognizes accountability as understanding the impact of actions and repairing the harm.
-In this approach, teachers, students and the community can reach agreements to meet all stakeholders’ needs.
-Collectivity is emphasized as the group must create an action plan to heal the harm and find a way to bring the offender back into the community.
+Some examples of preventive measures in restorative practices include teachers and students devising classroom expectations together or setting up community-building in the classroom.
+Restorative justice also focuses on justice as needs and obligations, expands justice as conversations between the offender, victim and school, and recognizes accountability as understanding the impact of actions and repairing harm.
+In this approach, teachers, students and the community can reach agreements to meet all stakeholders needs.
+Collectivity is emphasized as the group must create an action-plan to heal harm and to find a way to bring the offender back into the community.